NVIDIA/NeMo-RL/docs/debugging.md

 #### Where We Apply the Patch

-We apply this patch in two locations to cover different deployment scenarios:
+We applied this patch in two locations to cover different deployment scenarios:

 1. **In `ray.sub` (SLURM clusters)**: The patch is applied before Ray's control plane starts up on both head and worker nodes:
    ```bash